-The preferred cross-section design for North College Avenue can be seen in Figure 3 and Figure 4.
-Plan view cut sheets of the entire corridor can be seen in Appendix D. The roadway design includes Business Access Transit (BAT) lanes and sidewalks widened into shared-use paths.
+The long-term design for North College Avenue can be seen in Figure 13 and Figure 14.
+Plan view cut sheets of the entire corridor can be seen in Appendix D. The roadway design includes Business Access Transit (BAT) lanes and sidewalks widened into shareduse paths for people walking and biking.